Marrakech to Fes via the Sahara Desert: 4-Day Itinerary for Solo Travellers

 Explore the winding laneways of Marrakech and uncover its stunning architectural treasures

-- Feel the excitement of traversing the breathtaking Tizi n’Tichka Pass
+- Feel the excitement of traversing the Tizi n’Tichka Pass

 - Embark on a camel trek into the Sahara from the desert town of Merzouga, enjoying a night beneath the endless stars